 \end{definition}

-\begin{definition} \textbf{Large triangular blocks} are triangular blocks with a boundary that forms a single cycle such that, if the boundary does not form an outerface, then it can only border $(8+)$-faces, otherwise a $C_7$ will form.
-Triangular blocks that can border faces of length less than $7$, or have boundary that does not form a single cycle, are \textbf{small triangular blocks}.
-Let $G$ be an embedded planar graph, denote $S(G)$ as the set of its small triangular blocks. \end{definition}
+\begin{definition} \textbf{Large triangular blocks} are triangular blocks with a boundary that forms a single cycle, and such that, if the boundary does not form an outerface, then it can only border $(8+)$-faces, otherwise a $C_7$ will form.
+Triangular blocks that can border faces of length less than $7$, or have boundary that does not form a single cycle, are called \textbf{small triangular blocks}.
+Given a plane graph $G$, denote $S(G)$ as the set of its small triangular blocks. \end{definition}

-Note that in the definition above we mention the boundary because there can be many triangular blocks with boundaries that do not form a single cycle. \begin{remark} Let $T$ be a large triangular block and $v_1,v_2$ be two vertices of $T$.
-Then, any path between $v_1,v_2$ that uses no vertices of $T$ other than $v_1,v_2$ must have length at least $7$. \end{remark}
+Note that in the definition above we mention the boundary because there can be many triangular blocks with boundaries that do not form a single cycle.

-\begin{definition} Let $G$ be an embedded planar graph.
-Then a \textbf{small blocks set} is a set of small triangular blocks given by the following algorithm: \\ 1) Start with any small triangular block as the set; \\ 2) For each exterior face of triangular blocks in the set, if the face is of length less than $7$, then we add all triangular blocks adjacent to that face into the set; \\ 3) Repeat step 2) until the set cannot be further enlarged. \end{definition}
+\begin{definition} Let $G$ be a plane graph.
+Then a \textbf{small block set} is a set of small triangular blocks given by the following algorithm: \\ 1) Start with any small triangular block as the set; \\ 2) For each exterior face of triangular blocks in the set, if the face is of length less than $7$, then we add all triangular blocks adjacent to that face into the set; \\ 3) Repeat step 2) until the set cannot be further enlarged.

+Similar to triangular blocks, small block sets have the following property: \\ (i) Given a small block set $S$, no matter which small triangular block we begin with, we always obtain $S$ as the small block set. \\ (ii) The small block sets and large triangular blocks form a partition of the edges in $G$. \end{definition}

 \begin{definition} Denote $T_3$ as the triangular block shown in Figure \ref{t3}.
-For any figures of triangular blocks in this paper, we use gray color to refer to faces that belong to the triangular block.
+For any figures of triangular blocks in this paper, we use gray to refer to faces that belong to the triangular block.

 \end{definition}